global-asp/asp-source/en/0034_greedy-hyena.md

 Atabo truly stuck.

 ##
-“I will make a fence
+"I will make a fence
 around the rock to
 protect you from wild
-animals,” mother said
+animals," mother said
 to Atabo.

 ##